cloud-gov/cg-site/content/updates/2018-01-05-meltdown-statement.md

 We will update this note as the release process progresses.
 If you have questions, email us at [cloud-gov-support@gsa.gov](mailto:cloud-gov-support@gsa.gov).

 **Update** (January 9, 2018, 11 pm ET): Ubuntu has released an update with the relevant patches.
 We expect Cloud Foundry to released a CF-customized version in the next day, and we will apply the update when available.

+**Update** (January 10, 2018, 11 am ET): Cloud Foundry released their version of Ubuntu with the Meltdown patches at 12:33 a.m.
+ET this morning.
+We are updating the development and staging environments of cloud.gov and testing this release, then we will proceed with our production update later today.
+This will be [routine maintenance]({{< relref "docs/getting-started/app-maintenance.md#operating-system-patching" >}}) with no expected downtime.